department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 A different participant who's 100% disabled said that they **planned to file for PACT Act benefits in order to add more service-related disabilities to their record**.
 They knew that they couldn't get any more disability money, but they wanted the potential for extra DIC (Dependency and Indemnity Compensation) death benefits to their next of kin if they died of a service-related disability.

-Another participant heard that they **could be eligible for PACT Act benefits by serving in a specific region--even if you don't have any medical conditions--because of presumed exposure.** One of the pilot participants also thought this might be the case because of the "presumption of exposure" content on the *You may be eligible* results page.
-This is actually incorrect becuase you must have a disability to get compensation.
+Another participant heard that you **could be eligible for PACT Act benefits by having served in a specific region--even if you don't have any medical conditions--because of presumed exposure.** One of the pilot participants also thought this might be the case because of the "presumption of exposure" content on the *You may be eligible* results page.
+This is actually incorrect because you must have a disability to get compensation.
 Just being in a specific location and getting exposed to toxic substances isn't enough.

 > *"Having simply gone into Vietnam, you don't have to have conditions.
 But a condition is different, of course, from just presence and exposure.
 You could have been sprayed with Agent Orange and yet not have conditions" (p10).*